 Having a buddy to back you up in a fight can make winning more effortless, and in Elder Scrolls Online, you can get Companions.
 If you don’t have players to help you in quests and missions, these computer-controlled allies can stand in to help you defeat enemies.
 Before you can fight alongside them, though, you must first unlock them.

-Companions aren’t too hard to get, but maintaining a good relationship with them can be confusing.
-Currently, there are two available characters you can recruit, and you can find more details below.
+Companions aren’t hard to get, but maintaining a good relationship with them can be confusing.
+Currently, you can recruit two available characters, and you can find more details below.

 Prerequisite for Recruiting a Companion

 ESO players must purchase the Blackwood Chapter DLC before recruiting Companions becomes possible.
-Other than 30 hours of new story content, the DLC includes the Companion system itself.
+Besides 30 hours of new story content, the DLC includes the Companion system.
 Thus, without the DLC, players won’t be able to hire anyone.

 As of writing time, the Blackwood Chapter DLC has been released for several months.